Life Hacks College Students Should Know in order to better improve their studying and learning habits and getting ahead at school.

 5. Space your study sessions

 You should avoid cramming.
 While you might feel great studying in the eleventh hour or pulling all-nighters, you are getting better in the long run.
 Cramming can work in the short term.
 However, it doesn’t help you in the long run.
 Therefore, this habit can haunt you when you start taking advanced classes.
-If you feel overwhelmed, you may sometimes apply to the writing services for college students to get yourself some free time.
+If you feel overwhelmed, you may sometimes hire essay writers or apply to the writing services for college students to get yourself some free time.

 6. Open your dorm room regularly